 A comparative study of ancient Greek and Roman religions, examining mythologies, ideologies, and practices with respect to religious, historical, and social factors.
-Note: CLAS 357 cannot be used toward the Religious Studies core requirement or towards a major, concentration or minor in Religious Studies.
-Credit may be obtained for only one of CLAS 357 or REL 302.
+Note: Credit may be obtained for only one of CLAS 357 or REL 302.
 Prerequisite: One of CLAS 102, REL 101, or REL 150.
 REL 253 strongly recommended.